 Upon facing these challenges, many companies also came to a common realization: the need to accelerate digital capabilities to meet their customers’ and employees’ needs.
 While it’s easy to talk about digitizing operations, how can organizations actually make the shift?
 And what about the risks associated with moving all of this data to the cloud?

-To hear how companies are accelerating their digital transformation on Salesforce and protecting their critical business data, join our industry week events beginning April 6.
-This series of one-hour sessions will highlight a different industry each day- healthcare, high tech, and manufacturing- and bring together experts and thought leaders to address key topics and trends organizations face today.
+To hear how companies are accelerating their digital transformation on Salesforce and protecting their critical business data, check out our industry week event recordings which ran in April.
+This series of one-hour sessions highlighted a different industry each day- healthcare, high tech, and manufacturing- and brought together experts and thought leaders to address key topics and trends organizations face today.

-Here’s some more information on each session, along with links to register.
+Here’s some more information on each session, along with links to watch on-demand.

 Overview: Digitalization is fundamentally changing healthcare and every industry associated with it.
 As healthcare organizations continue to move massive amounts of data to the cloud, these companies’ concerns about protecting their data are coming to the forefront.